Volume 18, Issue 1 (1-2026) jorar 2026, 18(1): 38-44 | Back to browse issues page

 Send citation to:

-Khalili Dehkalbali H, Talakoub M, Khalili J, Nemati M, Sharifi M. The Role of the Red Crescent Society in Shelter Management and Psychosocial Support for Disaster Survivors: A Case Study of Kermanshah, Sistan and Baluchistan, Khuzestan, Golestan, and Lorestan Provinces. jorar 2026; 18 (1) :40-47
+Khalili Dehkalbali H, Khalili J, Nemati M, Abedini NajafAbadi A, Sharifi Varposhti M. The Role of the Iranian Red Crescent Society in Shelter Management and Psychosocial Support for Disaster-Affected Individuals: Evidence from Kermanshah, Sistan and Baluchistan, Khuzestan, Golestan, and Lorestan Provinces. jorar 2026; 18 (1) :38-44

 URL: http://jorar.ir/article-1-1049-en.html

-BA in Psychology, Islamic Azad University, Najafabad Branch, Isfahan, Iran
+BSc in Psychology, Department of Psychology, Najafabad Branch, Islamic Azad University, Najafabad, Isfahan, Iran

-INTRODUCTION:This study aimed to investigate the role of the Iranian Red Crescent Society (IRCS) in managing shelters and providing psychosocial support to survivors of natural disasters, including the 2017 Sarpol-e Zahab earthquake (Kermanshah province) and the floods of 2019 to 2022 in the provinces of Sistan and Baluchistan, Khuzestan, Golestan, and Lorestan provinces.
+INTRODUCTION:This study aimed to investigate the role of the Iranian Red Crescent Society (IRCS) in shelter management and the provision of psychosocial support to survivors of natural disasters, including the 2017 Sarpol-e Zahab earthquake (Kermanshah province) and the floods occurring between 2019 and 2022 in Sistan and Baluchistan, Khuzestan, Golestan, and Lorestan provinces.

-FINDINGS: According to the findings, the RCS’s psychosocial interventions significantly improved mental health, increased resilience, and enhanced the capacity of disaster shelter management.
-Also, training in Kermanshah province had the greatest impact on reducing anxiety among students and families, while in Sistan and Baluchistan and Khuzestan provinces, adults’ resilience was affected by the interventions.
-In addition, the effect of the intervention on psychosocial support for children under 15 years of age was smaller and insignificant.
+FINDINGS: The findings indicated that IRCS psychosocial interventions significantly improved mental health, increased resilience, and enhanced shelter management capacity among participants.
+Provincial analysis showed that the intervention had the greatest effect in Kermanshah province, particularly in reducing anxiety among children and families.
+In Sistan and Baluchistan and Khuzestan provinces, a significant improvement in adult resilience was observed.
+However, the effect of the intervention on psychosocial outcomes among children under 15 years of age was smaller and not statistically significant.

 References